 Here’s a few ways to get started:

 - Build a team of fellow pet owners who also want to make sure their pets and their neighbors’ pets are safe.
 Together you can all keep an eye out for any lost pets, hurt ones, and any suspicious behavior.

-2: Hold gatherings once a month or so and talk about any concerns that you may have pertaining to the safety of all the pets in the area.
+- Hold gatherings once a month or so and talk about any concerns that you may have pertaining to the safety of all the pets in the area.

-4: Contact your local humane organization and animal control and ask them for tips on how to create a successful neighborhood animal watch program.
+- Contact your local humane organization and animal control and ask them for tips on how to create a successful neighborhood animal watch program.
 They may even volunteer to come and talk to the group and offer tips, ideas, and ways to promote responsible ownership.

 - If you see wild animals being injured in your area, report the incident.
-It’s important to find ways to protect all animals from finding better garbage cans or dumpsters with lids that close tightly, to having signs on lawns that are treated with pesticides, and many other things to help keep our pets healthy and safe.
+It’s important to find ways to protect all animals from using better garbage cans or dumpsters with lids that close tightly, to having signs on lawns warning they have been treated with pesticides, and many other things to help keep our pets healthy and safe.